joshualeond/jduncstats.com/content/post/2019-11-02_golf-turing/index.md

 ## Conclusion

 If you made it this far, thanks for checking out this post!
 I personally appreciate all of the great scientists, applied statisticians, etc. that have created and shared the other posts I referenced as well as the team developing the Turing PPL within Julia.
 It's really exciting to see a PPL written entirely in one language.
-In my opinion, it shows the strengths of the Julia language and is an example of it's promise to solve the [two-language problem](https://www.youtube.com/watch?v=B9moDuSYzGo).
+In my opinion, it shows the strengths of the Julia language and is an example of its promise to solve the [two-language problem](https://www.youtube.com/watch?v=B9moDuSYzGo).

 ## References